Dedked11/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-classes-part-2.md

 ### Exercise 1 {initial-collapse-state="collapsed" collapsible="true" id="objects-exercise-1"}

-You run a coffee shop and you have a system for tracking customer orders.
-Consider the code below and complete the declaration of the second two data object so that the following code in the `main()` function runs successfully.
+You run a coffee shop and have a system for tracking customer orders.
+Consider the code below and complete the declaration of the second data object so that the following code in the `main()` function runs successfully:

 ```kotlin
 interface Order {